7 Must-Try Breakfast Spots in Greenville, SC

 Biscuit with Fried Chicken Gravy

-The famous jam bar – All sorts of fun homemade flavors on the lineup…apple pie, mixed berry, blueberry to name a few
+The famous jam bar – All sorts of fun homemade flavors on the lineup including apple pie, mixed berry, blueberry to name a few.

-The best deal here is the Half Breakfast special, which includes a biscuit and 2 sides for just 6 bucks.
+The best deal here is the Half Breakfast special, which includes a biscuit and 1 or 2 sides.
+This is my regular pick.

 - Location: 823 S. Church Street